jangroth/aws-certification-notes/devops-engineer-professional.md

 <a name="4_8_3_4"></a>
 #### [↖](#4_8)[↑](#4_8_3_3)[↓](#4_8_3_5) On-prem Deploys
-* Configure each on-premise instance, register it with CodeDeploy, and then tag it.
+* Configure each on-premises instance, register it with CodeDeploy, and then tag it.
 	* Can create IAM User per instance
 		* Needs configuration file with AK/SAK
 		* Use `register` or `register-on-premises-instances` command